jjv432/SeniorDesign/ArduinoIDEFolders/README.md

 The expansion module locks onto the Opta easily.
 Ensure that the AUX connections are made properly, doing so slowly to avoid damaging the board.

+>[!WARNING]
+>The expansion module __MUST__ be receiving power throught its power terminals to work.
+It will not be powered via the AUX connection to the Opta

 ### 2. Update the firmware